mihaeu/dephpend/README.md

 [✓]  using traits
 [✓]  extending other classes
 [✓]  type hints in method arguments
+[✓]  param return throws in doc comment
 [✓]  implementing interfaces
+[✓]  php7 return value declaration
+[✓]  call to static method
 [✗]  return value of known method
 [✗]  method arguments and return value from doc
-[✗]  singleton
-[✗]  return values of methods
 [✗]  known variable passed into method without type hints [✗]  creating objects from strings
 ```

-### Troubleshooting
+## Troubleshooting

-#### Not enough RAM
+### Not enough RAM

 The PHP-Parser can take up lots of RAM for big applications.
-You can adjust the RAM limit in your `php.ini`, but a safer solution would be to call dePHPend by adding `php -d memory_limit=512M dephpend.phar ...`.
+You can adjust the RAM limit in your `php.ini`, but a safer solution would be to call dePHPend by adding `php -n -d memory_limit=1024M dephpend.phar ...`.

 ## License